xebialabs-community/xld-sybase-plugin/README.md

 [xld-sybase-plugin-downloads-image]: https://img.shields.io/github/downloads/xebialabs-community/xld-sybase-plugin/total.svg

 ## Preface
-The Sybase plugin allows you to create a Sybase database client, and Sybase database deployable, to deploy Sybase SQL code.
+The Sybase plugin allows you to create a Sybase database client, and Sybase database deployable, to deploy Sybase SQL database.

 ## Overview
+This Sybase SQL plugin works the same as all other SQL deployments.

 ## Installation
 Download the version of the plugin from the [Releases](https://github.com/xebialabs-community/xld-sybase-plugin/releases) tab, and install in your <XL_DEPLOY>/plugins directory.
 Restart XL Deploy.